SvenGroot/Ookii.CommandLine.Cpp/docs/DefiningArguments.md

 ## Using the code generation script

 You can also create a parser by writing a specially-annotated struct or class, and using one of the code generation scripts to generate a parser.
-This script can also be used to generate a main method for your application which parses arguments.
+This script can also be used to generate a `main()` function for your application which parses arguments.
 For more information, see the documentation for the [code generation scripts](Scripts.md).

 Next, we'll take a look at how to [parse the arguments we've defined](ParsingArguments.md)